m-labs/artiq/doc/manual/rtio.rst

 .. note::
   It is not possible to provoke an :class:`~artiq.coredevice.exceptions.RTIOOverflow` on a RTIO output channel.
 While output buffers are also of finite size, and can be filled up, the CPU will simply stall the submission of further events until it is once again possible to buffer them.
 Among other things, this means that padding the timeline cursor with large amounts of positive slack is not always a valid strategy to avoid :class:`~artiq.coredevice.exceptions.RTIOUnderflow` exceptions when generating fast event sequences.
 In practice only a fixed number of events can be generated in advance, and the rest of the processing will be carried out when the wall clock is much closer to ``now_mu``.

   For larger numbers of events which run up against this restriction, the correct method is to use :ref:`getting-started-dma`.
-In edge cases, enabling event spreading (see below) may fix the problem.
+In edge cases, enabling event spreading (see below) may also be helpful.
+It should be carefully noted however that DMA is useful in cases where events are chronologically linear, but too closely spaced to be processed in real time; if the root of the issue is bad event *ordering,* DMA will not avoid underflows.
+In particular, filling up output buffers in any but the last statement of a :ref:`parallel block <getting-started-parallel>` is likely to cause underflows with or without DMA.

 .. _sed-event-spreading: